kennytm/cov/README.md

 Usage: for Local Testing
 ------------------------

 You may install `cargo-cov` via `cargo`.
-Rust 1.17.0 or above is required.
+Rust 1.19.0 or above is recommended.

 ```sh
 cargo install cargo-cov